White Sox vs. Tigers Player Props Betting Odds

-Player prop bet options for Riley Greene, Luis Robert and others are listed when the Detroit Tigers host the Chicago White Sox at Comerica Park on Sunday at 1:40 PM ET.
+Player prop bet options for Andrew Vaughn, Zach McKinstry and others are listed when the Chicago White Sox host the Detroit Tigers at Guaranteed Rate Field on Friday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!